manoharreddyporeddy/math-advanced-data-structures-and-algorithms/BIT_fenwick_tree_explanation.md

 So, +V to [i to j] came down to above
 These above 4 formulas are for range_update(i,j,V).

-So, you will need to arrays of size A[], however update of range (i,j) should be logN for BITX1 & another logN for BITX2 which is 2*logN, still O(logN), faster than O(N) updating all values of (i,j), so above 'Tranformation formula' is key
+So, you will need two arrays of size A[], however update of range (i,j) should be logN for BITX1 & another logN for BITX2 which is 2*logN, still O(logN), faster than O(N) updating all values of (i,j), so above 'Tranformation formula' is key
 ___